 - bruises or tiny red spots on your skin

 - bleeding gums

 Some people have a reaction to the platelets.
-This can make you feel hot or very cold and shivery when you are have the infusion.
+This can make you feel hot, itchy and shivery when you are having the transfusion.
 Tell your doctor or nurse if you have this.
 They will give you medicines to reduce the reaction.

 Your platelet count can take quite a while to get back to normal after a bone marrow or stem cell transplant.
 After having your own stem cells (an autologous transplant) it can take a few months to really recover.

 Once you finish your chemotherapy and radiotherapy, any sickness problems you have had should start to get better.
 Some of the other treatments you have might also make you feel sick, such as antibiotics.
 You can have anti sickness drugs for this.